EMACC99/Computer_Graphics/README.md

-# QTViewport for OpenGL
+# OpenGl course

-A simple QT viewport for OpenGL
+Repo for my Computer Graphics course at uni using QT as a viewport and OpenGL

 ## Requirements